IlhamIbrahimli/Ilham8/README.md

 folder.
 It will contain
 .ilh files.
 (When creating a .ilh file please do not use full stops in the filename otherwise the compiler will not use the full name when naming the .ilhbin file.)

+## Issues known

+Subtract doesn't work properly as I am using unsigned numbers.

+Will fix soon.
+I know the fix just needs to be implemented.